-Edited by Graeme, Lynn, Anonymous, Monika and 2 others
+Edited by Graeme, Lynn, Monika, Eng and 2 others

 This liqueur has an intense lemony flavor and can be served as cocktails before dinner or as a digestive after dinner beverage.
 Try it - you won't be disappointed.

 - 16 un-waxed lemons - zest and juice

 - 2150 ml (.264 Pints)water

 - 3200 g (.441 Pounds) (.2 Kilos) caster (super fine) sugar

 - 4700 ml (1.232 Pints)(40-80 percent proof) vodka

 - 3Limoncello is best served very cold, so for best results, put the glasses and the limoncello in the freezer for a few hours before you're ready to serve it.